supervisely-ecosystem/change-video-framerate/README.md

 ## Overview

-News:<br>
+🎉 New in `v0.8.0`:
-🎉 `v0.8.0` it's possible to change output video resolution
+ - It's possible to change output video resolution
+ - You could change videos for single dataset

 This app changes framerate for videos in Supervisely video project.
 It drops (or duplicates) video frames with preserving video duration.